xPierG/pierg-reboot/README.md

 ### CMS Access

 The content management interface is available at `/admin/` on the deployed website.
-Access requires authentication via GitHub as a repository collaborator.
+Access requires authentication via GitHub.